 Please consult with a counselor for assistance with course selection as some major elective courses can be counted toward general education requirements.
 See major advising sheet below for course options. | ||

-ENGL 101 - College Composition and Research (RHC GE 1b and 8a)GE | 3.5 | |
+ENGL C1000 - Academic Reading and Writing (formerly ENGL 101) (RHC GE 1b and 8a)GE | 3.5 | |

-ENGL 101 - College Composition and Research (3.5 units) Prerequisite:Enrollment requires appropriate placement (based on high school GPA and/or other measures), or eligibility for college composition.
+ENGL C1000 - Academic Reading and Writing (formerly ENGL 101) (3.5 units) (Formerly ENGL 001A, ENGL 101) Prerequisite:Placement as determined by the college’s multiple measures assessment process.
+In this course, students receive instruction in academic reading and writing, including writing processes, effective use of language, analytical thinking, and the foundations of academic research.
 This composition course enables students to generate logical, coherent essays that incorporate sources necessary for academic and professional success.
 Students become proficient in researching, evaluating, and incorporating sources, and in learning critical reading and thinking skills through expository and persuasive reading selections before applying these skills to creating original documented essays.
 The writing workshop component of the course is designed to assist students with improving and refining their writing and language skills: Students complete writing workshop activities that enhance their ability to compose logical, well-supported arguments that exhibit grammatical fluency and correct citation styles.
-Students meet with composition instructors through individual or small group conferences that address students’ specific writing concerns.
-This course is designed for students who wish to fulfill the General Education requirement for Written Communication. | ||
+Students meet with composition instructors through individual or small group conferences that address students’ specific writing concerns. | ||

-RHC GE 6 - Social and Behavioral ScienceGE | 3.0 | |
+RHC GE 6 - Social and Behavioral SciencesGE | 3.0 | |

 Note: All honors courses have a prerequisite.
 Select one: | ||